theam/aday-ondemand-loop/docs/guide/content/user_guide/supported_repositories.md

 **Explore**

 - Search Zenodo records from the *Repositories* menu.
-- Paste a record URL in the *Explore* bar to view metadata and files.
+- Paste a record or deposition URL in the *Explore* bar to view metadata and files.

 **Download**

-- Download files attached to a public Zenodo record.
+- Download files attached to a public Zenodo record or authorized deposition.

 **Upload**